 Further more, a complex sentence is one which has one independent (main or superordinate) clause and one or more subordinate clauses.
 Examples of complex sentences from the text, proverbs chapter nine, are seen below;

-- 1 "He that reproveth a scorner getteth to himself shame: and he that rebuketh a wicked man getteth himself a blot" (verse7).
-The clauses are analysed as follows. - a //He that/reproveth/a scorner//
+1 "He that reprove h a scorner getteth to himself shame: and he that rebuketh a wicked man getteth himself a blot" (verse7).
+The clauses are analysed as follows.